 - Search for “Gmail” and select the official app by Google.

-- Tap Install and wait for the app to download (ensure you have about 100MB of free space).
+- Tap Install and wait for the app to download.

 - iOS: